The Frog and the Pussycat: Plot

-Del, meanwhile, begins his own plans to make a film, "Dracula on the Moon", and become a millionaire.
+Del, meanwhile, begins his own plans to make a film, Dracula on the Moon, and become a millionaire.
 Joan, under the name "Reenie Turpin" (Trigger's aunt and Joan's best friend), visits Robdal in prison.
 Robdal claims that once he is released, he wants to move to his country house near Bournemouth and start a new life, and implores Joan to run away with Rodney to live with him.
-Joan accepts, but tells Robdal seven months later in February 1962 that she will only leave with him once she is certain of Del's financial security, even though Robdal, knowing of Del's life as a market trader, believes Del is old and smart enough to look after himself.
-During the conversation, Joan mentions that she briefly began working as a charlady for an art dealer, Roland Pernell, for seven pounds a week, although Pernell callously deducted three pounds from her salary for "tax reasons".
+Joan accepts, but tells Robdal later in February 1962 that she will only leave with him once she is certain of Del's financial security, even though Robdal believes Del is old and smart enough to look after himself.
+During the conversation, Joan mentions that she briefly began working as a charlady for an art dealer, Roland Pernell, for seven pounds a week, although Pernell callously deducted three pounds from her salary for "tax reasons" (it was actually due to the fact that she was a woman).
 This, as well as the mention of Pernell's name, pique Robdal's interest.

 To get Del set up financially, she pushes his relationship with Barbara, who comes from a rich family.
 Del takes Barbara out to dinner, where he gets engaged with her.
 Barbara's parents, Bernard and Beryl, take a liking to Del and invite his family over for an engagement party, during which Reg gets drunk and makes a fool of himself.
 Unfortunately, whilst alone in the kitchen, Beryl makes a sexual pass at a surprised Del and is seen by the rest of the family.
 Beryl confesses that she never had the happy, privileged life Barbara had, and became so jealous, especially with her disturbed childhood and unhappy marriage to Bernard, that she began secretly dressing in Barbara's clothes and listening to her music while alone.
 Despite Joan's efforts to patch things up, the engagement is off, and Joan ultimately decides to remain in Peckham for Del's sake.
 Meanwhile, Robdal and Kelly rob Pernell's art gallery together: many years back, Pernell cheated Robdal out of some money and went into hiding.
-Once Robdal went to jail, Pernell re-emerged, opened a new art gallery, and cheated Joan out of almost half of her wages.
+Once Robdal went to jail, Pernell re-emerged.
 By robbing Pernell, Robdal will make him a target for the Inland Revenue for tax fraud.
 Following this, Robdal vows to go straight, unaware of Del's failed relationship.